TudorOrban/ScienceHub/rust-microservice/README.md

+## Abandoned in the favor of the .NET backend

 ## Rust Microservice

 A simple Rust microservice that listens for requests from main (TextEditor) and finds project data corresponding to a specified project version.
 It is intended to gradually evolve into a fully-fledged backend for the website, as more resource-intesive tasks are delegated to it (accepting submissions, validating and sanitizing complex files etc).